-if you can’t pay your people
+if you can’t afford to pay your people

 It’s one of my all time biggest irks.
-Seeing so-called “job listings” for creative services with such caveats as, “we can’t afford to pay at the present time,” or, “no pay but we’ll provide food.”
+Seeing so-called job listings for creative services with such caveats as, “We can’t afford to pay at the present time,” or, “No pay but we’ll provide food.”
 Then there’s my all time favorite.
 “We can’t afford to pay you but we’ll give you free exposure.”

 Wow.
 Some things make me so angry it’s hard to find the right words.

 I get it.
 We all have dreams.
 Whether it’s writing and publishing a book, producing a film or recording a CD, we all need professionals to get the project off the ground.
 But here’s the rub.
-These professionals spend years learning their craft.
+These professionals spent years learning their craft.
 And, depending on the project, they may have to use their own equipment as well.
 So makes you think you’re entitled to get it for free?
 Think about it.
 Your doctor doesn’t work for free.
-Your mechanic doesn’t work it for free.
+Your car mechanic doesn’t work it for free.
 So what makes you think your editor should work for free?

 We don’t have the money because we’re just getting started.